cardano-foundation/CIPs/CIP-tx-serialization-deprecation-cycles/README.md

 ### Non-Serious Flaws

-A **non-serious flaw** in the serialization is an issue which is not safety critical, but is problematic enough to merit breaking backwards compatibility and requires a hard fork to fix.
+A **non-serious flaw** in the serialization is an issue which is not safety critical, but is problematic enough to merit breaking backwards compatibility.
 This is again a human judgment.

 Backwards compatibility can be abandoned in the case of a non-serious flaw, but there must be a deprecation cycle:
+* In the case of a **soft fork** (meaning that the change is backwards incompatible for block producers but *not* block validators), a new format can be introduced at the next major or minor protocol version, at which time the old format can be abandoned.
-* A new format can be introduced at a hard fork, but the old format must be supported for at least **six months**.
-After six months, the old format can be abandoned at the next possible hard fork.
+* In the case of a **hard fork** (meaning that the change is backwards incompatible for both block producers and block validators), a new format can be introduced at the next major protocol version, but the old format must be supported for at least **six months**.
+  After six months, the old format can be abandoned at the next possible fork.

-#### Example
+#### Examples

 A good example of a non-serious flaw is the CDDL specification of the transaction output in the Alonzo ledger era: